ecbassey/PythonDataAnalysis_CapstoneProject/Project_template.md

 ### Problem statement:
 The airline industry experienced unprecedented disruption during the COVID-19 pandemic, but the extent, patterns, and recovery of this impact are not clearly quantified.
-This project aims to analyze and measure how airline travel was affected, and how has the industry recovered over time.
+This project aims to analyze and measure how airline travel was affected, and assess the industry’s long-term recovery trends.

 ### Tools/Skills use: